cybermazi/Practical-Ethical-Hacking-Notes/Intro To Linux/Navigating The File system.md

-_Here are Top Commad used iin Navigating the linux file system:_
+_Here are Top Commad used in Navigating the linux file system:_

 `pwd` (Print Working Directory):